Top

 • Windows and STL support

 One of the key benefits of using the Planmeca system is that you can perform restorations without the patient leaving the office.
-The number of restorations that you can perform on any given day also increases, and this helps boost your bottom line.
+The number of restorations you can perform on any given day also increases, and this helps boost your bottom line.

 For milling, you have the Planmeca Planmill 40S and the 30S.
-The Planmill 40S design on open technology and enables easy integration with Cad Cam dentistry software.
+The Planmill 40S is designed on open technology and enables easy integration with Cad Cam dentistry software.
 It has a user-friendly interface with digital controls.
 You also get wireless connectivity, and this makes the milling process ultra-fast.
 To ensure accuracy, the mill comes with dual spindles.

-Once you decide to go with the software, you will train on using the software and equipment; besides the training, you also get ongoing support for the cad cam dentistry equipment.
+Once you decide to go with the software, you will train on using the software and equipment; besides the training, you also get ongoing support for the Cad cam dentistry equipment.

 2. CEREC MC XL